JJFrampton/projects-node-module-package-stats/README.md

 # Package Stats

-The "npm search" functionality is useful for getting details on what a package is, what it can do and more.
-This module is designed to be used as a suppliment to said command, providing more data around the current popularity of any given module and displaying it within the terminal through ascii charts and graphs.
+This module is designed to suppliment the ```npm search``` and ```npm view``` commands, providing more data around the current popularity of any given module and displaying it within the terminal through ascii charts and graphs.

 This module is comprised of two data sources:
 - api.npmjs.org